China+1 Freight Strategy: Shipping Beyond China in 2026

 Mexico: The Nearshoring Powerhouse

-Freight logistics from Mexico are fundamentally different: ground transportation replaces ocean freight.
-A full truckload (FTL) from Monterrey to Dallas takes 1-2 days and costs $1,800-$3,000.
-From Guadalajara to Los Angeles: 2-3 days, $2,200-$3,800.
-From Mexico City to Laredo: 1-2 days, $1,500-$2,800.
-These transit times are 10-20x faster than ocean freight from Asia.
+Freight logistics from Mexico work in a fundamentally different way.
+Ground transportation replaces ocean freight entirely.
+No ships involved at all.
+A full truckload (FTL) from Monterrey to Dallas takes just 1-2 days, and costs $1,800-$3,000.
+Quite fast.
+From Guadalajara to Los Angeles, it's 2-3 days, at $2,200-$3,800.
+Still quick.
+From Mexico City to Laredo, it's 1-2 days, at $1,500-$2,800.
+Fast, too.
+These transit times run 10-20x faster than ocean freight from Asia.
+That's the real edge.
+A huge gap, by any measure.

 Route Comparison: China vs. Alternatives to the US